-Your doctor may request an imaging test, such as an X-ray, a computerized tomography scan or magnetic resonance imaging, to check the structure of your airway for problems, such as a deviated septum.
+Your doctor may request an imaging test, such as an X-ray, a computerized tomography scan or magnetic resonance imaging.
+These tests check the structure of your airway for problems, such as a deviated septum.

 Depending on the severity of your snoring and other symptoms, your doctor may want to conduct a sleep study.
-Often, sleep studies may be done at home.
+Sleep studies may sometimes be done at home.

-However, depending upon your other medical problems and other sleep symptoms, you may need to stay overnight at a sleep center to undergo an in-depth analysis of your sleep habits by a team of specialists during a sleep study, called polysomnography.
+However, depending upon your other medical problems and other sleep symptoms, you may need to stay overnight at a sleep center to undergo an in-depth analysis of your breathing during sleep by a study, called a polysomnography.

-To treat your condition, your doctor likely will first recommend lifestyle changes, such as losing weight, avoiding alcohol close to bedtime, treating nasal decongestion, avoiding sleep deprivation and avoiding sleeping on your back.
+To treat your snoring, your doctor likely will first recommend lifestyle changes, such as:

-For snoring caused by obstructive sleep apnea, your doctor may suggest:
+For snoring accompanied by OSA, your doctor may suggest:

 Oral appliances.
 Oral appliances are form-fitting dental mouthpieces that help advance the position of your jaw, tongue and soft palate to keep your air passage open.

-If you choose to use an oral appliance, visit your dental specialist at least once every six months during the first year, and then at least annually after that, to have the fit checked and to make sure that your condition isn't worsening.
+If you choose to use an oral appliance, you'll work with your dental specialist to optimize the fit and position of the appliance.
+You'll also work with your sleep specialist to make sure the oral appliance is working as intended.
+Dental visits may be necessary at least once every six months during the first year, and then at least annually after that, to have the fit checked and to assess your oral health.